cd-public/Astarte/README.md

 ### "ref" ###

 This is the working document I used while drafting the Astarte paper.
-It is the output of the toolchain process
+It is the output of the toolchain process with my manual annotations to help keep track of what the different bits mean.

 ### Who do I talk to? ###